 In 2018 she was shortlisted for the Brighton Prize for Short Fiction and the JuxtaProse Literary Magazine International Short Story Competition.
 In 2017 she was selected to read one of her short stories at the Edinburgh International Book Festival as part of the StoryShop showcase for new writers.

-“The support and advocacy of Moniack Mhor is such an encouragement to me and my work in progress,” commented Hannah.
+“The support and advocacy of Moniack Mhor is such an encouragement to me and my work in progress,” commented Hannah, on new of her award.
 “But really, that’s a very mature way of saying that I danced around my living room for twenty minutes after they phoned me.
 I write to explore and ask questions.
 My stories are often a ‘stretching out,’ of the things in the world that are already slightly improbable or strange.
 Synaesthesia.
 Instagram filters.
 The nature of morality in a post-truth society.
 My fiction is a place where I can bring those ideas out, illuminate them beneath different lights and look for fresh perspectives.”

 The judges identified the following five writers as Shortlisted for the Emerging Writer Award 2019 :-